 Where is the Abhainn Greadhain community hydro scheme?

 It is in Glenachulish, to the south of the Ballachulish bridge.
-The water intake will be at an altitude of 150m and of a relatively low design, due to the shape of the river.
-The penstock (pipeline) route is still being finalised but it will be buried and head down the glen to the powerhouse near the forestry car park.
+The water intake is at an altitude of 150m and of a relatively low design, due to the shape of the river.
+The penstock (pipeline) route is buried and heads down the glen to the powerhouse near the forestry car park.

 What type of Hydro Scheme is It?